 4-E. Vice-Chairs.
 The Vice-Chairs shall be secondary spokespersons for the Green Party of Chicago, and shall assist other Executive Committee members in performing their duties.

 4-F. Secretary.
-The Secretary shall keep and distribute the minutes of Membership and Central Committee meetings; in conjunction with the Chair, shall handle mail, e-mail, and phone calls on behalf of the CCGP; and shall be the primary tabulator of any votes conducted at Membership Meetings.
+The Secretary shall keep and distribute the minutes of Membership, Executive Committee, and Central Committee meetings; in conjunction with the Chair, shall handle mail, e-mail, and phone calls on behalf of the CCGP; and shall be the primary tabulator of any votes conducted at Membership Meetings.

 4-G. Treasurer.
 The Treasurer shall manage all of the financial matters of the CCGP, including disbursement and management of CCGP funds.
 The treasurer shall: